kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 **Generators - generating new data - on demand**

+Synthesizers are statistical and (more often) AI models trained to mimic the real data.
+Once developed, the resulting models are used to create as much synthetic data as you find useful for your use case.
 Once trained, the synthesizer uses the learned model to generate new synthetic data that follows the same statistical properties and distributions as the original dataset, without directly copying any real data points.
 If you need more data?
 Just call the generator.

 ### Evaluation Criteria for Synthetic Data

 But, how good is synthetic data, how do we evaluate it?

 There are many aspects to consider when making use of synthetic data, and it is important to evaluate which synthetic data generation technique (synthesizer) is best for our specific dataset and use case.
-More on synthesizers below, when looking into the framework (SDV) we selected.
-For now, synthesizers are statistical and (more often) AI models trained to mimic the real data.
-Once developed, the resulting models are used to create as much synthetic data as you find useful for your use case.

 We need to ensure a good balance between: